bgkittrell/bitchin/README.markdown

 # License

-This plugin is under the Do Whatever The Fuck You Want With It License (WTFYW)
+This plugin is under the Do Whatever The Fuck You Want With It License (WTFYWL)